elise-dappollone/android-coding-challenge/README.md

 # android-code-exercise
-Skeleton project for the coding exercise for Android candidates

 Thanks for the opportunity to work on this coding challenge!
 I had a great time working on it.